 Remove paint, oil, and grease with nail polish remover, or use a spot removal/dry cleaning solvent.

 - Vinegar solution

 - The Ammonia solution listed under PET MESSES

-Many of these solvents and solutions will leave the affected area more prone to dirt that the rest of the rug.
+Rinse well with a spoon or syringe, blot dry.
+Many of these solvents and solutions will leave the affected area more prone to dirt than the rest of the rug.
 Rinsing well with cold water and blotting help alleviate the problem.

 5. Peroxide Bleach & Other Harsh Chemical Spills

 Use cold water on the affected area and immediately contact a professional rug cleaner.